 Just like for puppies, there are some dog foods made just for senior dogs.
 An example of this is the Blue Buffalo Freedom Senior Chicken Recipe Grain-Free Dry Dog Food or Purina One SmartBlend Vibrant Maturity.

 However, some senior dogs can’t eat dry food, for whatever reason.
 This means that you should be feeding your senior Goldendoodle wet food.

 This means that you might need to transition from your regular food to a different brand of food.
 When you do this, you need to be careful.
-You need to switch gradually from one brand of food to another.

 This helps your dog adapt to the new food.
 If you switch too quickly, it can cause your dog to have an upset stomach.
 Also, it can help you see if your dog has a food sensitivity to something in the new food.